thalmiclabs/RAD-projects/Myo Windows Lock/readme.md

 # Myo Lock: Gesture to Lock Windows with Myo

-Unlock and make a fist to lock your Windows computer!
+Double-tap and make a fist to lock your Windows computer!